tiepcreator/statichunt/README.md

 > Generating github data requires a Github Token.
 You can generate this token in your Github account at settings > developer settings > personal access tokens https://github.com/settings/tokens

 ## Feedback
 What would make this project better?
-Let us know what you think of this project.
+We are open to getting your valuable feedback.
+Also, share your thoughts on this project and help us upgrade.

-hey@statichunt.com
+<br> hey@statichunt.com

-If you love this project please give a star to the project.
+If you love this project don’t forget to click the “Star” button.
 ## Acknowledgments
-This project is inspired by the amazing work of [Robert Austin](https://github.com/JugglerX) and more than 150 contributors on Github.
+This project is inspired by [jamstackthemes.dev](https://jamstackthemes.dev/)

-Built with [Hugo](https://gohugo.io/), hosted by [Netlify](https://www.netlify.com/)
+Powered by [Hugo](https://gohugo.io/), Deployed by [Netlify](https://www.netlify.com/), and Managed by [Forestry](https://forestry.io/).
+## Connect With Us
+Stay up to date with all static site generators resources and engage with the community. <br>
+Follow us on Twitter: [Statichunt](https://twitter.com/heyStatichunt)<br> Join Discord Community: [Statichunt Discord Server](https://discord.gg/ph9z267TBZ)